akvr000/Academic-Projects/README.md

 Language: Java (Swing)

 ### Description:
-MyCalculator is a basic calculator application that supports simple arithmetic operations.
-It features a clean and straightforward user interface.
+MyCalculator is a basic calculator application that supports basic arithmetic operations, memory functions, and special functions to enhance the user's computational experience with clean features and straightforward user interface.

 ### Functionality:

-- Perform addition
+- Perform addition, subtraction, multiplication and division
-- Perform subtraction
+- Allows you to calculate Square root, percentage and reciprocal of a number
-- Perform multiplication
+- it's Memory functions allows you to Add (M+), Store (MS), clear (MC) and Recall (MR) the number in memory
-- Perform division
+- Provides basic functions like backspace, C (Clear), and CE (Clear Entry)

 ## VoiceRecognition
 Language: Python (OpenCV)